michaelzhu1/Funsize-projects/post-it-app/README.md

 * Add a new post-it note : Add button is disabled unless both title and body have content
 * Update an existing post-it note : Save button is disabled unless there is an change
 * Delete a post-it note
+* Update a color of a post-it note

 ## Tech Stack